 - By-Law Amendments - Hunt Henderson, Committee Chair.
 The By-Law Amendments Committee considers, reviews and revises (when appropriate) proposed amendments to the association's bylaws from time to time, and advises the association's officers, board of governors, and members in regard to such proposals.

-- Corporate Counsel - Erin Donaldson, Committee Chair.
+- Corporate Counsel - John Hurney, Committee Chair.
 The Corporate Counsel Committee was formed to help better integrate the local in-house/corporate counsel (“in-house counsel”) into the McLean County Bar Association.
 The purpose of the Committee is to design programming that helps in-house counsel gain more benefit from their membership in the Bar.
 In addition, the Committee also works to tap into the vast base of legal knowledge that local in-house counsel possess in order to present and exchange this information to private practitioners and the community.
 Finally, the Committee seeks to build networking opportunities between local in-house counsel and private practice attorneys.

 - History/Memorial - Brendan Bukalski and Julia Davis, Committee Co-Chairs.
 The McLean County Bar Association History and Memorial Committee meets on a quarterly basis to discuss past and resent memorials of deceased bar members; video interviews of retiring bar members and others who have reached retirement age; archival issues for bar history, including storing bar history in the cloud drop box; community outreach and partnerships.
 The committee makes efforts to preserve and protect the rich history of the McLean County Bar Association for future generations.
 Over the past several years, interviews have taken place via audio and video with seasoned and experienced bar members to assist in preserving real perspectives of bar members as to the practice of law in McLean County.
 As technology changes, the committee strives to continue to preserve the records for future generations.

-- Lawyers In The Classroom [LITC] - Jennifer Patton Committee Chair.
+- Lawyers In The Classroom [LITC] - Jennifer Patton and Michael Butts, Committee Co-Chairs.
 The Lawyers in the Classroom Committee is dedicated to serving the legal community and the communities of McLean County by providing opportunities to schools in McLean County to have volunteer attorneys present on subjects of law and the practice of law.
 Over the years, our volunteers have presented on subjects ranging from an introduction to the practice of law to kindergartners to specific questions regarding constitutional law for high school students to a mock trail of Romeo and Juliet that made local news.
 Our goal is to promote the practice of law and the respect and passion that we have for the legal profession to our youth with the hope that they will become future leaders in the legal profession.

-- Nominations - Alan Sternberg and Katy Kraft, Committee Co-Chairs.
+- Nominations - Katy Kraft Committee Chair.

 - Pro Bono - Carrie Haas, Committee Chair.